 The bottom line is this: if price gougers threaten the health of people in this state, California has the size and strength to fight back to defend its residents.
 We need leaders willing to bring strength and conviction to the fight for fair and transparent drug pricing.

 I have not and will not accept any contribution from Big Pharma, giant health systems, insurance companies, or any corporations at all.
 They can keep their money.
 I’m here to work for you!

 Healthcare – Your Health Records

 California should lead the country in reducing gun violence.
-If elected, I will propose creation of a California Gun Violence Reduction Research Program that will give us the tools we need to meet this vital goal.
+I am pleased to see the establishment of the Firearm Violence Research Center at UC Davis that will give us the tools we need to meet this vital goal.
 Right now the gun makers’ lobby has such a stranglehold on Washington that they have banned the federal government from conducting this research.
-But just as we decided to go it on our own in California when radical ideologues banned stem cell research, we can do the same with gun violence reduction.
+But just as we decided to go it alone in California when radical ideologues banned stem cell research, we can do the same with gun violence reduction.

 In addition to supporting state funding of the Firearm Violence Research Center, I will work to find partnership opportunities with USC and the Los Angeles County / USC Medical Center so we can take advantage of world-class expertise right here in the 51st Assembly District.
 Through these opportunities, we will promote community-based participatory research and help California become a national leader in the scientific inquiry on gun violence.
 Good thinking and good studies lead to good policy.

 Second Amendment rights must come with limits.
 I support recently-passed legislation which restricts who may carry a gun and where it may be carried.
 But, we must continue to look at background checks and other safeguards – based on what we already know works – to stop the killing and the innumerable other harms caused by gun violence.